Waushara County, Wisconsin: Politics

 Waushara County has long been one of the most Republican counties in Wisconsin.
-Only three Democrats have carried the county at a presidential level since the formation of the Republican Party – Franklin D. Roosevelt in 1932, Bill Clinton in 1996, and Barack Obama in 2008 – of whom only Roosevelt won an absolute majority.
+Only three Democrats have carried the county at a presidential level since the formation of the Republican Party – Franklin D. Roosevelt in 1932, Bill Clinton in 1996, and Barack Obama in 2008 – of whom only Roosevelt won an absolute majority; Obama only won the county by 98 votes in 2008.
 In 1936, when Roosevelt carried Wisconsin by a two-to-one majority, Alf Landon won Waushara County by double digits, while it was one of only three Wisconsin counties, alongside Walworth and Waupaca, to vote for Barry Goldwater over Lyndon Johnson in 1964.
 It has voted Republican since 2012.
+In 2024, Donald Trump received the highest percentage of the vote for a Republican since 1960.

 In other statewide races, the county is equally Republican.
 Waushara County has never backed a Democrat for Governor since before 1900.
 Senators Herb Kohl in 2006 and William Proxmire in 1976 and 1970 did carry Waushara County when they swept every county in the state, but no other Democratic senatorial candidate has won the county since the Seventeenth Amendment.